What is Backyard Ballistics?Get the BookQ and AProject ListingIn the Newsteacher resourcesContacthome

 Something that should be in every backyard boomer’s arsenal.

-The Dry Cleaner Bag Balloon
+Improved The Dry Cleaner Bag Balloon

 High flying, simple-to-make hot air balloon made from dry cleaner bag and pie tin.